-Research is a key component of the business season that’s upon us.
-Regardless of your role in any business, gathering research and creating meaning out of it for the next year is the key component to ensure your year is not only successful, but has a benchmark for success in place.
-Let’s dive into what makes effective business plans.
+Market research is a key component of effective business planning.
+Regardless of your role in any business, gathering research and creating meaning from it for the next year ensures your year is not only successful but also has a benchmark for success in place.
+Let’s explore what makes an effective business plan.

 Why are we planning?
 (And how can we make sure they're effective business plans?)